How do I get started?

 The best way to start is to check out the rest of this FAQ page, where your most burning questions are already answered.
 That way, we can spend our discovery call talking about what matters most.

 Once you’ve got the basic info you need, click here to schedule a FREE discovery call.
-On the discovery call, I’ll learn more about your goals and will suggest a training package that suits you and your dog.
+On the discovery call, we’ll learn more about your goals and suggest a training package that suits you and your dog.
 If you’re ready to start right away, we’ll get you scheduled for your first session, too!

 Do you offer virtual training?

 Yes.
 We have a virtual Intro to Nose Work course available for anyone who prefers to train at home or can’t find an in-person class that works with their schedule.